substrate-asia/hackathon-2023-summer/projects/24-evmscan/README.md

 ## Tasks planning during hackathon-2023-summer

 ### backend
 - [ ] `evmscan_indexer`: the application of syncing blockchain infos for explorer
 - [ ] `evmscan_schema`: the data schema of explorer and some common useful public function
-- [ ] `evmscan_api`: the graphql api of explorer that use for frontend or third service
+- [ ] `evmscan_api`: the graphql api of explorer that use for frontend or third-party service
 - [ ] `evmscan_rpc`: the SDK of EVM-compatibility solution's rpc service
 - [ ] `api docs`: the docs of graphql public service